For better or worse, our unconscious biases bolster our emotional responses.

 Assess the visuals you share with the public on a regular basis and compare them to your audience.
 Are there discrepancies?
 Remember that small improvements, like replacing one picture, can have a significant impact.

 Unconscious biases can block us from intuiting the needs of the people around us and make us oblivious to what might usually be obvious.

 Just because your employees can stay late at the office doesn’t mean evenings are the best time for work events.
 Alternatives to after-work events, like Learn-at-Lunch programs and company outings, are more inclusive of employees who have children, hold second jobs, are going to school, or are otherwise limited to work hours.

 If company events always center around alcohol, you could be excluding employees who choose not to drink, whether for their religion, health, or lifestyle.

 For catered lunches, make a concerted effort to accommodate your coworkers with dietary restrictions, whether they have food allergies, are vegan, keep kosher, or observe halal.
 Acknowledging and satisfying unique food requirements is an inclusive move that does not take much discretionary effort.

 Making people comfortable at work isn’t a one-size-fits-all initiative.
 By putting extra thought into food and events, you can show your employees that you care about what makes them unique.

 The bathroom bills that were proposed in North Carolina and Texas in 2016 have brought gender issues into public discussion.

-Paradigm, a company that designs diversity and inclusion strategies and offers unconscious bias training, recently published the first in a series of blog posts on transgender inclusion that take a thoughtful approach to inclusive education and strategies.
+Paradigm, a company that designs diversity and inclusion strategies and offers unconscious bias training, published the first in a series of blog posts on transgender inclusion that take a thoughtful approach to inclusive education and strategies.

 Tash Wilder, PhD, consultant at Paradigm, addresses one particular unconscious bias directly: